-More than 50,000 girls already meet regularly as Rainbows, Brownies, Guides and The Senior Section.
+More than 50,000 girls already meet regularly as Rainbows, Brownies, Guides and Rangers (as well as those who are part of the new 18-30 offer).
 Girlguiding is so much more than an after school activity or a way for girls to spend an evening.
 Here’s what makes us different…

 We give girls their own space

 We want all girls to benefit from the opportunities to grow that come with being a part of Girlguiding Scotland.

 Want to know why we’re girl-only?
 Girlguiding Scotland members tell us they love being in an all-girl group because it gives them space to be themselves, try new things and share what it’s like growing up as a girl in today’s world.

 Girlguiding Scotland members have a brilliant time together going on trips and holidays or flocking to our sell-out TARTAN GIG concerts and action-packed events like our G in the Park summer festival.